Tragic Death Of Bergen County Student-Athlete Staggers Community And Beyond

 The death of a Bergen County teenager in a house fire has staggered many in the community where she was raised, as well as others from area towns and beyond.

-Riley Boyle, 17, was a stellar student-athlete who maintained a 4.0 Grade Point Average, as many who spoke of her pointed out.
+Riley Boyle, 17, of Allendale was a stellar student-athlete who maintained a 4.0 Grade Point Average, as many who spoke of her pointed out.

 She was, as one put it, "an incredible role model for her peers."